 - Customer email and cardholder name

-- Creation timestamp and response deadline
+- Created at and response deadline

 - Dispute reason code